vbfrasson/2021-11-fei/README.md

 Both contracts require the timelocks of both DAOs to submit a transaction confirming that they want the contract to be activated, and only then may users exchange their RGT or claim their FEI.
 We can facilitate a trustless token buyout with the smart contract as an escrow with this system in place.

-Finally, there are three simulations that together describe a relatively trustless governance process.
+Also in scope for this competition, there are three simulations that together describe a relatively trustless governance process.

+Finally, we detail the process in which the merkle tree was generated, using the set of scripts in ./scripts/

+These produce output in the folder ./merkle/, each script producing output with matching numeric header

+Example output used to generate the existing merkle tree is in directory `./sample_merkle`

+To run from scratch, source each step in order with `npx hardhat run ./scripts/n_xyz.ts`

+Alternatively, then type `make merkle`.
+This script will resume from the latest completed step (indicated by prescence of file).

 ## Smart Contracts
 All the contracts in this section are to be reviewed.
 Any contracts not on this list are to be ignored for this contest.